NatteeSetobol/Topnet/README.md

 compile by running make

-**NOTE: you might need to do an arpspoof inorder for this to work.**
+**NOTE: you might need to do an arpspoof in order for this to work.**